- Is CPCS responsible for all court cases where the client is indigent?

 - Does CPCS have set hourly rates for specific expert categories?

-Yes, the rates, and important expert billing information, can be found at the following link:
+Yes, the rates, and important expert billing information, can be found in Chapter V of our Court Cost Vendor Manual:

 Vendor Setup/Maintenance Information